 Pasteurized or "raw:" Which should you buy?

-When produce is squeezed into juice, any bacteria present on its outside or inside surface can become part of the finished product.
-Unless juice is further processed to destroy potentially harmful pathogens, it could be dangerous for those most at risk for food poisoning, potentially causing severe diarrhea or worse symptoms in these high-risk individuals.
-So in the United States, most juices sold in grocery stores are pasteurized to ensure they're safe to drink.
-For instance, thermal pasteurization, or heat treatment, is often used to destroy harmful bacteria.
+When produce is squeezed into juice, any bacteria present on its surface can become part of the finished product.
+Unless juice is further processed to destroy potentially harmful bacteria, it could be dangerous for those at risk for food poisoning, potentially causing illness or even death.
+In the United States, most juices sold in grocery stores are pasteurized to ensure they're safe to drink.
+For instance, thermal pasteurization, or heat treatment, often is used to destroy harmful bacteria.
 Alternative pasteurization treatments are becoming more widely used, too.

-Freshly squeezed juice made onsite, such as at a restaurant, juice bar, grocery or health food store, cider mill or farmers market, is not required to be pasteurized.
-Most people have immune systems strong enough to handle small amounts of bacteria, such as in unpasteurized or "raw" juice, and shouldn't be overly worried about its safety.
-But the Food and Drug Administration recommends high-risk individuals — including infants, young children, pregnant women, older adults and people with weakened immune systems — drink unpasteurized juice only if it is first. brought to a boil to destroy potentially harmful bacteria.
-The best advice is to drink only those juices that have been pasteurized or otherwise treated to kill harmful bacteria.
+Freshly squeezed juice made onsite, such as at a restaurant, juice bar, grocery store or farmers market, is not required to be pasteurized.
+Most people have immune systems strong enough to handle small amounts of bacteria, such as in unpasteurized or "raw" juice.
+However, the U.S. Food and Drug Administration recommends high-risk individuals — including infants, young children, pregnant women, older adults and people with weakened immune systems — boil unpasteurized juice before drinking to destroy potentially harmful bacteria.

 Can you make fresh squeezed juice at home safely?

-Yes, but clean everything, including all fruits, vegetables, cutting boards, knives, blender or juicing machine and glass or cup.
-Even if you're not using produce peels, clean them anyway, since bacteria on the outside can contaminate the inside of the fruit or vegetable during cutting and juicing.
-And even if you follow all safety habits, fresh juice can still pose a risk for food poisoning in susceptible individuals.
+Yes, but clean everything, including all fruits, vegetables, cutting boards, knives, blenders, juicing machines and glasses.
+Even if you're not using the peels, clean them anyway.
+Bacteria on the outside of the fruits and vegetables can contaminate the inside when cut and juiced.
+Even if you follow all safety habits, fresh juice can still pose a risk for food poisoning in high-risk individuals.

 Three tips to follow: